PragatiBasnet29/Docker-for-Beginner/README.md

 ---

-This README file provides a basic guide to managing Docker containers and images, ensuring you can perform common tasks with ease.
+This README file provides a basic guide to managing Docker containers and images, ensuring you can easily perform common tasks.